dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

     This model defines the shape of the light shaft bounding volume.

-10. Using the **transform** component, position the entity where you want directional lights to cast light shafts.
+10. Using the **transform** component, position and scale the entity to cover the area where you want to create light shafts.

-### 3a.
-Optional: Add a model to the bounding volume to use as a guide
+### 4. Optional: Use a model as a bounding volume guide

 Currently, Game Studio doesn't display the bounding volume in the scene editor.
+This will change in future versions.

-Instead, you can use **model** component as a guide.
+As a workaround, you can add a **model** component to use as a guide.

 1. On the entity with the light shaft bounding volume component, click **Add component** and select Model.